Things to Know Before You Refinish Hardwood Floors

 Additionally, the task of refinishing your hardwood floors can’t happen overnight.
 Sanding, staining, and sealing must all be done on separate days, and that’s assuming that it only takes one day for each step of the process.
 You’re looking at a minimum of three days and up to a week to refinish your hardwood floors.
 Before you undertake such a task, it’s important to be aware of exactly what you’re getting yourself into.

 Before sanding your floors, you’ll need to make sure that you have a minimum of 1/32 of an inch of wood left.
 If you have air vents in your floors that you can unscrew and remove, that’s a great way to see how thick your hardwoods are.
 If your floors are too thin to refinish, you may be left with no choice but to replace them.

+Be aware of what type of hardwood floors you have and what its needs are.
 If you have engineered hardwood floors made of layers of wood glued together, there’s very little margin for error because the top layer that will be sanded can only withstand light sanding.
 Hiring a contractor would likely be your best bet if your hardwoods are engineered.
 And if your floors are laminate, they can’t be refinished and your only option will be replacement.

 If you’re going to refinish your floors yourself, you’ll have to buy or rent an industrial sander—not like the small, circular sanders you use to build a birdhouse—as well as the stain and polyurethane, and those are just the most basic essentials.
 Many people choose to hire a contractor to refinish their floors rather than doing it themselves; in fact, you may see areas in your floor where the previous homeowner didn’t sand evenly and damaged the wood.
 With a contractor, you could pay as much as five dollars per square foot—or higher if you live in an apartment building without a service elevator—but you won’t have to worry about your floors looking anything less than beautiful when they’re finished.